Molar Mass Of N Pentane

 Q2: How accurate is the calculated molar mass?

 A2: The accuracy of the calculated molar mass depends on the accuracy of the atomic masses used from the periodic table.
-The values provided in the periodic table are usually average atomic masses, accounting for the natural isotopic abundances of the elements.
-Therefore, the calculated molar mass represents an average molar mass.
+Still, the values provided in the periodic table are usually average atomic masses, accounting for the natural isotopic abundances of the elements.
+So, the calculated molar mass represents an average molar mass.

 Q3: Can the molar mass of n-pentane vary?

 A3: The molar mass of n-pentane remains constant, approximately 72.17 g/mol, regardless of the sample size or its origin.
-However, slight variations might arise due to isotopic variations in the carbon and hydrogen atoms.
+That said, slight variations might arise due to isotopic variations in the carbon and hydrogen atoms.
 These variations are typically negligible for most practical purposes.

 Q4: How does the molar mass of n-pentane compare to its isomers?